vdclab/vdclab-wiki/CyanoEXpress.md

 {.links-list}

 ## Notes from User
-- Can search by gene ID or description of protein
+- Can search by gene ID or description of protein.
-- [CyanoBase](http://genome.microbedb.jp/cyanobase) can be used to get genes IDs
+- [CyanoBase](http://genome.microbedb.jp/cyanobase) can be used to get genes IDs.
-- Gene links on site take you to CyanoBase as well
+- Gene links on site take you to CyanoBase as well.
-- CyanoBase s currently under construction!
+- CyanoBase is currently under construction (May 2020)!

 ## Help
 [Contacts listed at bottom of page](http://cyanoexpress.sysbiolab.eu)